Trimq-hax/Capricious/README.md

 Hello!
 This is my personal repository where anyone can add whatever they want, the goal is to create an all purpose software and can do a bunch of random useful tasks.

-What i want in the software -
+What I (Personally) want in the software -

 1. Calculator
 2. A Fast math calculator like https://www.mathway.com/Algebra